Discovering Fascinating Facts About the Andes Mountains

 The Andes are the highest mountain range outside of Asia, with an average height of about 4,000 meters (13,000 feet).

-Read more Discovering the Fascinating Fun Facts about Luxembourg
+Read more Discovering The Bahamas: 10 Fun Facts You Didn't Know

 The Andes are rich in mineral resources, containing significant deposits of copper, silver, and gold.